Skip to main contentSkip to footer

 Getting a routine auto inspection is a great way to address wiper blade issues before they become too serious.
 Additionally, you can become more aware of how long wiper blades tend to last and when you should replace them.

-So how long *do *windshield wiper blades tend to last?
-Obviously this is a generalization and your mileage may vary, but most cars and trucks will need new wiper blades every two to three years.
+So how long do windshield wipers last?
+Obviously, this is a generalization and your mileage may vary, but most cars and trucks will need new wiper blades every two to three years.
 You may need them more frequently than that if you tend to drive in a lot of really hazardous weather conditions.

 Preserving the Life of Your Blades

-With a little bit of routine maintenance, you can actually extend the lifespan of your wiper blades.
-One thing you can do is wash your windshield regularly, especially removing things like bird droppings or caked-on dirt and grime.
-This will help spare your blades from having to take on too much.
+With a little bit of routine maintenance, you can actually extend your windshield wiper lifespan.
+Wash your windshield regularly, removing things like pollen, bird droppings, or caked-on dirt and grime.
+Keeping your windshield clean reduces friction and prevents dirt and debris from breaking down the rubber.

+In winter, always scrape away ice and snow build up around your wiper blades before turning them on.
 If your car ends up with snow and ice on it, take a minute to scrape away the build-up around your blades.
-Forcing your blades to try to cut through layers of ice can cause them to become dulled or corroded well before their time.
+Forcing them to move through frozen buildup can bend or dull the rubber, shortening how long your wipers last.

 Replacing Windshield Wiper Blades